-The Appaloosa property ("Appaloosa") lies within the Talapoosa land package located 1 kilometer northeast of the Talapoosa trend.
-On 27 September 2022, the Company signed the Newcrest Agreement to explore Appaloosa.
-Newcrest has the right to acquire, in multiple stages, up to a 75% interest in Appaloosa for cumulative exploration and development expenditures of US\$35 million, cash payments totalling US\$5 million to Gunpoint and completing a minimum indicated mineral resource estimate of 1 million gold ounces.
+The Appaloosa property ("Appaloosa") lies within the Talapoosa land package located 1 kilometre northeast of the Talapoosa trend.
+On September 27, 2022, the Company signed a farm-in agreement with Newcrest Resources Inc. ("Newcrest") to explore Appaloosa ("Newcrest Agreement").
+Newcrest has the right to acquire, in multiple stages, up to a 75% interest in Appaloosa for cumulative exploration and development expenditures of US\$35 million, cash payments totalling US\$5 million to Gunpoint and completing a minimum indicated level mineral resource estimate of 1 million gold ounces.